Go to Facebook or Tweet @strangework to interact. Home

 Whatever he does prospers.

-The scheme that was cooked up against Daniel by Darius' court was a set-up.
+The scheme that was concocted against Daniel by Darius' court was a set-up.
 It was designed specifically to entrap and eliminate Daniel.
-They were green-eyed jealous of him because he had been promoted to second in command in Darius' realm.
-Not realizing their scheme, however, Darius signed the decree and, for all practical purposes, sealed Daniel's fate.
+They were green-eyed jealous of Daniel because he had been promoted to second in command in Darius' cabinet.
+Not realizing their scheme, however, Darius signed the decree and thereby, for all practical purposes, had sealed Daniel's fate.

 Then they said to the king, 'Daniel, who is one of the exiles from Judah, pays no attention to you, O king, or to the decree you put in writing.
 He still prays three times a day.'
 When the king heard this, he was greatly distressed; he was determined to rescue Daniel and made every effort until sundown to save him.
 Then the men went as a group to the king and said to him, 'Remember, O king, that according to the law of the Medes and Persians no decree or edict that the king issues can be changed.'

-Daniel was caught red-handed giving thanks and asking God for help ... which was his custom ... and, thus, breaking the thirty day law against praying to any other god but Darius, that had been enacted.
-His enemies then hastened to bring the news to Darius.
+Daniel was caught red-handed giving thanks and asking God for help ... which was his custom ... and, thus, breaking the thirty day law that had been enacted against praying to any other god but Darius.
+His enemies hastened to bring the news to Darius.
 From a human perspective, it truly was a black day for this man of God.

-May we chase another rabbit here for a moment?
-I just wanted to say that one's current circumstances cannot block God's blessing and favor on one's life.
-Every child of God has a wall of safety and protection around them at all times.
-And, Satan himself, cannot penetrate that wall without getting permission from God, first.
-This truth is illustrated in the book of Job.
-There we read,
+However, aren't you glad that no matter the current circumstances, no-one can block or undermine the blessing and favor that God bestows on the life of one of his children?
+Each and every child of God has a wall of safety and protection around them ...
+24/7!
+And, even Satan himself cannot penetrate that wall without getting specific permission from God first.
+This wonderful truth is center pieced for us in the book of Job.
+There, we read,

 Now there was a day when the sons of God came to present themselves before the LORD, and Satan also came among them.
 And the LORD said to Satan, "From where do you come?"
 So Satan answered the LORD and said, "From going to and fro on the earth, and from walking back and forth on it."
 Then the LORD said to Satan, "Have you considered My servant Job, that there is none like him on the earth, a blameless and upright man, one who fears God and shuns evil?"
 So Satan answered the LORD and said, "Does Job fear God for nothing?
 Have You not made a hedge around him, around his household, and around all that he has on every side?
 You have blessed the work of his hands, and his possessions have increased in the land.
 But now, stretch out Your hand and touch all that he has, and he will surely curse You to Your face!"
 And the LORD said to Satan, "Behold, all that he has is in your power; only do not lay a hand on his person."
 So Satan went out from the presence of the LORD.